 Updatable Content

-Most assets within the game can be hot-updated (content that cannot be updated is introduced later).
-Active modifications and additions to assets, including shaders affected by material changes, can all be properly packaged and incrementally tracked.
+Most resources within the game can be hot-updated (content that cannot be updated is introduced later).
+Active modifications and additions to assets can be packaged normally, including shaders affected by material modifications, which can be incrementally tracked.

-Furthermore, HotPatcher can analyze and package resources that cause passive changes.
+Furthermore, HotPatcher can analyze resources that cause passive changes, and these will also be packaged.

-The following situations are considered passive changes (HotPatcher automatically tracks these):
+The following situations are considered passive changes (HotPatcher tracks them automatically):

-2. UMG basic widget modification affecting all widgets that reference it in an Instanced manner.
+- UMG base widget modification affects all widgets that reference it in an Instanced manner

-HotPatcher analyzes all passive changes caused by actively modified assets and checks if these passively changed resources exist in the base version (to avoid introducing unnecessary new resources, only affecting the changed parts).
+HotPatcher analyzes all passive change lists caused by actively changed assets, and also checks if the passively changed resources exist in the base version (to avoid introducing unnecessary new resources, only affecting changed parts).

-Additionally, it’s necessary to minimize resources loaded before the hot update is complete (such as engine-dependent critical resources, hot update UI resources, etc.).
-These cannot be hot-updated and should be reduced as much as possible.
+In addition, it’s necessary to minimize resources loaded before the hot update is complete (such as critical engine-dependent resources, hot update UI resources, etc.).
+These cannot be hot-updated and should be minimized.

-To facilitate troubleshooting and cleaning up unnecessary assets, I’ve provided helper functions in HotPatcher that can record all assets loaded before the hot update at startup.
-This allows for precise identification of which resources cannot be hot-updated, and enables their exposure in subsequent pre-checks.
+To facilitate troubleshooting and cleaning up unnecessary assets, I have provided helper functions in HotPatcher which can record all assets loaded before the hot update at startup.
+This allows for precise knowledge of which resources cannot be hot-updated, and also allows them to be exposed in subsequent pre-checks.

 Files

-Most non-asset files used in the game can be hot-updated:
+Most non-asset files required in the game can be hot-updated:

 As long as they can be tracked during packaging and are loaded (or reloadable) after the hot update is complete, they can be hot-updated.
-For example, localization might require some engine modifications to defer loading until after the hot update, which needs to be evaluated based on specific business requirements.
+For example, localization may require some engine modifications to defer loading until after the hot update; this needs to be assessed based on specific business requirements.

 ini